 The Fund is authorized to issue an unlimited number of transferable, redeemable Units, issuable in such classes as the Manager may determine, which evidence the proportionate ownership interest of a Unitholder in the capital of the Fund.
-Initially, only Class A Units and Class F Units have been authorized for issuance and the Fund is authorized to issue an unlimited number of Class A Units and an unlimited number of Class F Units.
-Immediately following the closing of the initial public offering of the Fund, the Class F Units were reclassified as Class A Units on a one-for-one basis such that all remaining outstanding units of the Fund are currently Class A Units.
+Initially, only Class A Units, Class F Units and Class P Units have been authorized for issuance and the Fund is authorized to issue an unlimited number of Class A Units, an unlimited number of Class F Units and an unlimited number of Class P Units.
+Immediately following the closing of the initial public offering of the Fund, the Class F Units were reclassified as Class A Units on a one-for-one basis such that only Class A Units are outstanding.
+A private placement of 3,000,000 Class P Units of the Fund were reclassified as Class A Units of the Fund were reclassified as Class A Units on the first Business Day following the six month anniversary of the closing of the initial public offering of the Fund to NAV per Unit basis, such that only Class A Units are outstanding.